Hawaii court hears case on legality of foreign fishing labor

 The men work long hours - 12 to 20 hours a day - setting thousands of hooks on miles of fishing line that is drifted behind the boats.
 Like any job in fishing, one of the most dangerous occupations, injuries and deaths are common.

-Last week, a 53-year-old Vietnamese man working on a Honolulu-based commercial fishing boat was reported missing in the early morning hours.
+Last week, a 53-year-old Vietnamese man working on a Honolulu-based longline boat was reported missing in the early morning hours.
 The Coast Guard said the man was not wearing a flotation device when he was last seen around 4 a.m. on the vessel St. Marie Anne.
 Officials suspended their search for the fisherman after scouring an area roughly the size of New Hampshire.

-The Hawaii Supreme Court will take some time to consider the arguments before making a ruling.
+The court will take some time to consider the arguments before making a ruling.

 Sign up for Daily Newsletters